moggieuk/Happy-Hare/doc/conceptual_mmu.md

 <img src="/doc/conceptual/typeB_mmu.png" width="700" alt="Type B MMU">

 The type has been popularized by Bambu Labs and their AMS system.
 Each gate has a dedicated stepper for loading and unloading and it leverages a filament "combiner" rather than a selector in the Type-A design.
 The advantage is in effeciency.
-The disadvantage is that it is generally limited to a small number of gates <sup>[Technically these units can be cascaded to provide a greater number of gates but the control logic both firmware and electronics quickly become too complex and costly]</sup>.
+The disadvantage is that it is generally limited to a small number of gates. _[Technically these units can be cascaded to provide a greater number of gates but the control logic both firmware and electronics quickly become too complex and costly]_

 <!--<img src="/doc/conceptual/default_kms.png" width="300" alt="Default KMS Design">-->